Asola, Lombardy: Monuments and places of interest

-Religious architectures
+Religious architecture

 Cattedrale di Sant'Andrea

 Built beginning in 1472 on the basis of an earlier building, the cathedral today is a remarkable example of late Lombard Gothic architecture and preserves many important works of art: an Antegnati organ, canvases by Moretto, Romanino, Lattanzio Gambara, and Jacopo Palma il Giovane, the 15th-century Polyptych of Mercy by Antonio della Corna, and other later, 17th- and 18th-century artworks.

 Chiesa di San Rocco

-Also called the Chiesa dell'Ospedale it was begun in 1475 in an area of the old castle and was consecrated in 1506.
+Also called the Chiesa dell'Ospedale, it was begun in 1475 in an area of the old castle and was consecrated in 1506.

 Probably destroyed during the Siege of 1516, it was rebuilt in 1539 at the expense of the community from a design projected by Cristoforo Mantuano de Leno.

 Chiesa dei Disciplini Bianchi

 On Via Oberdan, next to the cathedral, is the church named after the confraternity of the Disciplini Bianchi, who made it their headquarters.
 It is also called the Chiesa di Santa Maria Della Misericordia.